fkitsantas/Reina.Cryptography/README.md

 - `AzureTenantId`: Tenant ID for Azure authentication.

 **Critical Notice:**
-- These variables are mandatory to be set.
-If the Azure Key Vault credentials are not hardcoded in the `Config.cs` file when you produce the Reina.Cryptography.dll, it is imperative for the developer who references this DLL on his project to use the manual configuration option.
+- If the Azure Key Vault credentials are not hardcoded in the `Config.cs` file when you produce the Reina.Cryptography.dll, it is imperative for the developer who references the produced Reina.Cryptography.dll on his project to use the manual configuration option.
 This involves invoking the `Configuration` method within the library to explicitly set the Azure Key Vault credentials as required.
 <a href="#table-of-contents" title="Back to Top"><img align="right" src="Resources/backtotop.png" alt="Back to Top" width="35" height="35"></a>

 ### API Reference